Kullback-Leibler Barycentre of Stochastic Processes: Applications

 and $\zeta$ is a hyper-parameter, $\Phi(\cdot)$ is the standard normal cumulative density function, $\psi_h(\cdot)$ is a kernel density with bandwidth $h$ (we use a Gaussian kernel with $h=0.01$), $\mu:= (\mu_1, \ldots, \mu_d)$, $\Sigma=\sigma\sigma^\intercal$, and $\sigma_j=\sqrt{\Sigma_{jj}}$, $j=1,\dots,d$.

-To train the neural-SDE we employ two feed forward neural networks with five hidden layers and SiLU activation in all but the output layer for $\mu(x)$ and $\Sigma(x)$ separately.
-For the output layer, we use a $10\tanh(\cdot)$ activation function to bound the outputs to the range $[-10,10]$ -- this improves the speed of convergence of the loss minimisation and also ensures that the resulting dynamics have strong solutions to the associated SDE.
+To train the neural-SDE, to estimate \eqref{eq:neural-SDE}, we employ two feed forward neural networks with five hidden layers and SiLU activation in all but the output layer for $\mu(x)$ and $\Sigma(x)$ separately.
+For the output layer, we use a $10\tanh(\cdot)$ activation function to bound the outputs to the range $[-10,10]$ --- this improves the speed of convergence of the loss minimisation and also ensures that the resulting dynamics have strong solutions to the associated SDE.
 For $\Sigma(x)$, we reshape the output of the neural network into a $5$-dimensional lower triangular matrix $U(x)$ and set $\Sigma(x) = U(x)\,(U(x))^\intercal + 10^{-3} I$, where $I$ is the $5\times5$ identity matrix, to ensure strict positive definiteness.
+As both the drift and covariance matrices are outputs of feed-forward neural networks, with smooth, bounded activation functions (SiLU and tanh), they are guaranteed to be bounded and Lipschitz.
+Consequently, \Cref{asm:strong=sol-SDE} and \Cref{asm:compatibility}, and the conditions in \Cref{thm:value-beliefs} are satisfied, so that we may apply our optimal measure change results.
+Furthermore, while we do not impose any static arbitrage constraints on the generated implied volatility smiles, \cite{choudhary2023funvol} finds that generated smiles (in their case entire surfaces) have a lower percentage of static arbitrage than the raw data itself.

 To obtain the three expert models, we retrain \eqref{eq:neural-SDE} with a neural SDE model using data restricted to one of $[0,\frac13 T]$, $(\frac13 T,\frac23T]$, and $(\frac23 T, T]$, but only retrain the drifts $\mu(x)$.
-Note that the experts' models are absolutely continuous with respect to each other, thus they need to share the same volatility $\Sigma(x)$.
-This results in three distinct (experts) models, whose drift are $\mu^{(1)}(x)$, $\mu^{(2)}(x)$, and $\mu^{(3)}(x)$, and have volatility $\Sigma(x)$.
+Note that, in our problem formulation, the experts' models are absolutely continuous with respect to each other, thus they need to share the same volatility $\Sigma(x)$.
+This results in three distinct (experts) models, whose drift are $\mu^{(1)}(x)$, $\mu^{(2)}(x)$, and $\mu^{(3)}(x)$, and they share the volatility $\Sigma(x)$.